xcarrillo1/futbolreviews4u/README.md

 ![FutbolReviews4U wireframe](images/WireFrame.png)

 ## Getting Started:
-[Click here](https://pick-your-poison1.vercel.app/) to check the app out!
-NEED TO CHANGE LINK
+[Click here](https://futbolreviews4u.herokuapp.com/) to check the app out!

 ## Future Enhacements:
 - The ability to have a filter option to look for a specific player.